 Some people don't know they have AI until they have a sudden worsening of symptoms called an adrenal crisis.

 Physical stress caused by illness, infection, surgery, or an accident can suddenly make symptoms of AI much worse, an emergency illness called an adrenal crisis.
-If untreated, adrenal crisis can cause death.
+If left untreated, adrenal crisis can cause death.
 Adrenal crisis occurs mainly in people with primary AI.

 People in adrenal crisis need an injection (shot) of glucocorticoids (medicines that replace cortisol) right away.
-Then they need to go to the hospital for more treatment.
+Then they need to go to the hospital immediately for more treatment.

 If you have AI, you should know the warning signs of adrenal crisis.
 They include: